-I opted for a shape that we could beat up and push around, and that wouldn’t take itself too seriously.
+For the Undercard identity, I proposed a shape we could beat up and push around, and that wouldn’t take itself too seriously.
 I expect (and want) it to be scraped, torn and of course, animated.
 I found inspiration in 70s action shows, as will as Shinichirô Watanabe’s brilliant animated series, Cowboy Bebop (1998-2001).

-As Jeffrey pulls content together, I designed, coded and uploaded a simple (and responsive) splash page, and wired the signup form to an email list.
+As Jeffrey pulls content together, I designed, coded and uploaded a simple (and responsive—different background photos display on different platforms) splash page, and wired the signup form to an email list.
 Most site users are, and will be, visiting from their phones.

 Youtube header image: